SergeMerzliakov/installmation/README.md

 Update gradle.properties file with JavaFX details.
 JavaFX is a separate download (https://gluonhq.com/products/javafx/)

-1. Download JavaFX SDK
+1. Download JavaFX SDK 13.0.1 or later
-2. Download JavaFX jmods
+2. Download JavaFX jmods 13.0.1 or later
 3. Install them together in the same root dir e.g. /somewhere/JavaFX/13.0
 4. (Windows) Download WiX toolset from https://github.com/wixtoolset/wix3/releases and add to PATH
 5. Update gradle.properties with JFX version and path to root dir.
 Here is a sample